OutSystems/docs-odc/src/eap/building-apps/ui/patterns/content/blankslate.md

 ---
 tags:
-summary: Blank Slate informs end users when they start using the application, complete a task or when there is no data available for display.
+summary: Blank Slate informs end-users when they start using the application, complete a task or when there is no data available for display.
 locale: en-us
 guid: 8f31ca3f-5223-4225-b292-304330d0e17e
 app_type: mobile apps, reactive web apps